 Workers’ Compensation Benefits

 For those workers who suffer illnesses from exposure to cold, benefits are available under Workers’ Compensation programs.
 The benefits system provides medical, temporary, and permanent disability to employees who suffer work-related disabilities because of exposure to cold weather.

-As the Polar Vortex approaches and brings with it frigid temperatures, employees and employers should make preparations to avoid the harmful effects of cold weather exposures.
+As the Polar Vortex approaches and brings frigid temperatures, employees and employers should prepare to avoid the harmful effects of cold weather exposures.

 Jon L. Gelman of Wayne NJ is the author of NJ Workers’ Compensation Law (West-Thomson-Reuters) and co-author of the national treatise Modern Workers’ Compensation Law (West-Thomson-Reuters).
-For over 4 decades, the Law Offices of Jon L Gelman 1.973.696.7900 email@example.com has been representing injured workers and their families who have suffered occupational accidents and illnesses.
+For over 5 decades, the Law Offices of Jon L Gelman 1.973.696.7900 email@example.com have represented injured workers and their families who have suffered occupational accidents and illnesses.

 © 2001-2023 Jon L Gelman.
 All rights reserved.